pitchmuc/cjapy/docs/cja.md

   Argument:
   * projectDefinition : REQUIRED : the project dictionary defining the creation.

+* createDateRange
+  Create a single dateRange with the dictionary passed
+  Argument:
+  * dateRangeData : REQUIRED : date range ID to be created

 ## DELETE methods

 There is a possibility to delete some elements with the Adobe Analytics API 2.0.
 Please find below the different options that you can delete.